rmander-89/breezy-hubspot-sa-poc/README.md

   - Subscriptions, invoices, and payments
   - Usage events and tickets

-The goal of this POC is to show how Breezy could use HubSpot as a unified customer system—connecting hardware purchases, subscription lifecycle events, usage-driven insights, and AI-powered next-best actions into a single place where marketing and success teams can act.
+The goal of this POC is to show how Breezy could use HubSpot as a unified customer system—connecting hardware purchases, subscription lifecycle events, usage-driven insights, and AI-powered next-best actions into a single place where marketing, sales and potentially customer success teams can act.

-This is intentionally a simplified demonstration focused on integration patterns and architecture, rather than a production-ready application.

 # **C. AI Usage Documentation**

 ### **AI model usage during development**

-For clarity, two different AI models were used during the development of this proof of concept:
+Two different AI models were used predominantly during the development of this proof of concept:

 - **ChatGPT 5.1 (UI model):**
-  Used for planning, reasoning through design choices, validating the RFM concept and refining prompts before sending them to Claude Code.
+  Used for planning, reasoning through design choices, validating the Recency, Frequency, Monetary concept for the AI feature and refining prompts before sending them to Claude Code.

 - **Claude Code (Sonnet 4.5):**
   Used in browser to generate and update frontend and backend files, implement API logic and build the AI endpoint based on the refined prompts.

-I used AI throughout this assessment as a support, not as the decision maker.
+I used AI throughout this assessment.
 The structure, architecture and approach all came from my own interpretation of Breezy’s business model and the assignment requirements.
 AI was used to accelerate specific tasks, validate thinking and help generate clean, testable code.

 I used ChatGPT mainly for guidance at key points.
 Early on it helped clarify some practical setup tasks, such as getting the starter repository into VS Code, understanding how the backend was structured and confirming the correct workflow when Claude Code was committing changes directly to GitHub.
 I also used ChatGPT to help refine prompts before sending them to Claude Code.
 Rather than giving Claude one large instruction, I used ChatGPT to break the work into focused, assignment-aligned prompts covering contacts, deals, the admin layout and basic styling.

 Claude Code handled most of the implementation work.
 It created the initial frontend structure, wrote the JavaScript for calling the backend API routes, and generated the UX for loading states, error handling and record creation.
 As I tested the app locally I identified issues, such as the shape of HubSpot’s Search API response or the delay before new contacts appear.
 I then wrote more targeted prompts to Claude to update the code where needed.

 I also used AI when designing the optional AI feature.
-The underlying model was based on my own experience with B2C HubSpot customers where usage behaviour, recency, frequency, monetary value and multi product ownership tend to be the strongest predictors of conversion and retention.
+The underlying model was based on my own experience with B2C HubSpot customers where usage, recency, frequency, monetary value of purchase and multi product ownership tend to be the strongest predictors of conversion and retention.
 I suggested an RFM (Recency, Frequency, Monetary) style approach using signals such as trial timing, login activity, schedules created and energy report views, and ChatGPT helped validate and refine that thinking.
 It also helped me structure the system prompt for Claude Code so that the AI endpoint would return consistent JSON.
 Claude then produced the backend endpoint that simulates usage metrics and sends them to OpenAI.

-Finally I used Zoom Whiteboard's generate Mermaid with AI option to create the ERD based on a detailed prompt I wrote myself.
+Finally, I used Zoom Whiteboard’s ‘Generate Mermaid with AI’ feature to create the ERD using a detailed prompt that I wrote myself.

 A practical learning from this exercise is that not all AI tools are suited to all parts of the workflow.
 I initially explored Lovable for the frontend but quickly learned it is designed for purely frontend, serverless projects, and therefore did not fit this assignment which required integrating a pre existing Express backend.